pocket; money; teenagers; punishment; chores; jobs; responsibility; savings. ;

 - It helps children to make choices.
 They learn that sometimes people have to wait and save up to get what they really want.

-- It can be a problem if there is not much money to spare in the family.
-Even a very small amount can give a child the feeling of some independence.
+- If you don’t have much money to spare, even a very small amount can give a child the feeling of some independence.
+Not giving pocket money and explaining your reasons also helps children learn about money.

 - In some families children are given what they ask for and do not get pocket money.
 If this works well for your family there is no need to give pocket money.
 However some parents feel their children haven't really learnt about money and how to manage it with this method.